lichen2018/stLocation/README.md

-  b40_adata_path            path to the AnnData object storing spatial RNA data at 10 μm resolution. threshold                 threshold for filtering out spots with low scores. split_num                 the tissue is split to split_num*split_num regions. select_ct_lst             list of selected cell types select_genes              list of selected genes
+  b40_adata_path            path to the AnnData object storing spatial RNA data at 10 μm resolution. threshold                 threshold for filtering out spots with low scores. split_num                 the tissue is split to split_num*split_num regions. st_prop_threshold         proportion threshold for the dominant cell type. select_ct_lst             list of selected cell types select_genes              list of selected genes
   ```